 For some reason I want to reproduce a cold effect and make it all look like a drab winter morning that makes me shiver by just thinking about it.
-Trying different presets, I chose the "Deep" preset from the Luxe Winter Collection:
+Trying different presets, I chose the "Deep" preset from the Luxe Lens Let it Snow!
+Collection.

 I like the result but everything still looks slightly yellow.
 I do not feel cold enough and want to further adjust.
 If you remember from basic color theory, sliding the temperature to the left adds blue (and reduces yellow), so I reduce temperature from 5650 to 4950:

 Finally, I have the look I desire and white balance has provided a quick way to achieve dramatic results in a very short time space.
 It works for me personally but there is no reason that the same photo cannot be the departure point for many different creative looks.